yusufklncc/Hackintosh-for-All-Computers/tools/README.md

 is no resuming a partial BaseSystem, and leaving one there stops the next attempt before it starts.

+Run against Apple: Monterey came down as a 623 MB BaseSystem and the current row as 916 MB, both chunklist-verified, and the second mounts as macOS 26.6.2.
+That is also how the row labels were settled - the board list's version is the board's ceiling, not the image, and asking for the 12.7.6 board served a 12.6 image.

 This is the only thing in the repository that opens a connection on a person's behalf, and it does it when asked and not before.
 The About page says so rather than claiming the program never reaches the network.